-Due to the presence of the clean-label \(y_{i}\), it is difficult to evaluate the log-likelihood in \cref{eq:objective} directly.
-We, therefore, employ the \emph{expectation - maximisation} (EM) algorithm~\citep{dempster1977maximum} to maximise the log-likelihood.
-The main idea of the EM algorithm is to \emph{(i)} construct a tight lower bound of the likelihood in \cref{eq:objective} by estimating the latent variable \(Y\) (known as \emph{expectation step}) and \emph{(ii)} maximise that lower bound (known as \emph{maximisation step}).
+Due to the presence of the clean-label \(y_{i}\), it is difficult to directly evaluate the log-likelihood in \cref{eq:objective}.
+Therefore, we employ the \emph{expectation - maximisation} (EM) algorithm~\cite{dempster1977maximum} to maximise the log-likelihood.
+The main idea of the EM algorithm is to \emph{(i)} construct a tight lower bound of the likelihood in \cref{eq:objective} by estimating the posterior of the latent variable \(Y\) (known as \emph{expectation step}) and \emph{(ii)} maximise that lower bound (known as \emph{maximisation step}).
 Formally, let \(q(y_{i} | x, \hat{y}; \rho)\) be an arbitrary distribution over a clean-label \(y_{i}\).
-The evidence lower bound (ELBO) on the log-likelihood in \cref{eq:objective} can be obtained through Jensen's inequality and presented as follows:
+The evidence lower bound (ELBO) of the log-likelihood in \cref{eq:objective} can be obtained through Jensen's inequality and is presented as follows: